DevlinBowman/Redwood-Log-Scaler/README.md

 # Redwood Log Scale Calculator User Guide

+** To be served at Trashtools.org/Redwood-Log-Scale-Calculator **

 ## Intro
 This project takes in a pre-formatted input and calculates fellers log scale based off if a pre-defined metric.
+The user will input their scale list (in the proper format) collected during felling and the app will calculate the scale of the logs and trees within it by day.

 ## CRUD Flow